To create a smooth-functioning kitchen, you’ll need to decide three things:

 - Cooking Zone –

 Pots, pans, cooking utensils, bakeware, etc. will ideally be stored near the stove/oven.

 - Clean Up Zone –

-Dish detergent, sponges, bucket, cleaning supplies, household gloves, etc.
+Dish detergent, sponges, bucket, cleaning supplies, dish towels, household gloves, etc.

 - Food Storage Zone –